[This article was originally published in June 2018 and has been updated and revised.]

 Then there's composite decking.

 The composites are composed primarily of wood fibers (or "wood powder") and recycled plastic.
 The resulting deck can be extremely weather-proof and stain-resistant.
 Normally, the boards won't splinter, warp, rot or split.
 However, some manufacturers have found that unsealed boards can absorb moisture over time and begin to chip and crumble.

 Common manufacturers include , CorrectDeck and Trex, as well as TimberTech and Veranda, along with others.
 Composite decking is that it’s not as environmentally friendly as wood but it can be made from recycled materials or recycled when removed from a home.

-Plastic lumber, as you might imagine, is made from 100 percent recycled or virgin plastic, and sometimes both.
+Plastic lumber, as you might imagine, is typically made from 100 percent recycled or virgin plastic, and sometimes both.
 Unlike the composites, plastic lumber contains no wood fibers.
 Much like the composites, it's highly resistant to staining and decay, and has no knots, cracks and splinters.

 Design Builders explained in a post,

 Every board ... has three main pieces that work together to form the end product.
 There’s a substrate, a photo print, and an acrylic capstock.
 This is true for any of the Zuri decking colors and types of Zuri decking, as Zuri does not need to be stained.